ted-ncg/labs/04-account-repository.md

   public class AccountRepository {

       public Account findOne(Long id) {
-        // returns the Account that has the given id,
+        // Returns the Account that is identified by the given id.
-        // if there's no Account with that id, return null }
+        // If there's no Account with that id, return null.
+      }

       public Account save(Account entity) {
+        // Stores the given account in the repository so it can be found later.
-        // if account's id is already set, DON'T replace it
+        // If the incoming account object's id is already set, DON'T modify it
-        // if the account came in with NO id, replace it with one generated from AtomicLong.
+        // If the account came in with NO id, replace it with one generated from AtomicLong.
         // return the Account object that must now have its id set }

       public List<Account> findAll() {
-        // return all accounts as a List, or an empty List if there are no accounts }
+        // Return all accounts as a List
+        // If there are no accounts, return empty List }

   }